ken-okabe/vanfs/README-howFP.md

 In contrast,  **Imperative Programming**  is a paradigm that uses  **Statements**  to control the flow of the code.

-Both programming paradigms have expressions and statements, but in functional programming, expressions are primarily used to compose other expressions, while in imperative programming, statements are primarily used to control the flow of execution.
+Both programming paradigms have expressions and statements, but in Functional Programming, expressions are primarily used to compose other expressions, while in Imperative Programming, statements are primarily used to control the flow of execution.

 <img width="100%" src="https://raw.githubusercontent.com/ken-okabe/web-images/main/notefooter.svg">

-This insight is widely shared, and many people today may know  **what functional programming is.**
+This insight is widely shared, and many people today may know  **what Functional Programming is.**

 However, what is not widely shared is the  *answer to the mystery*  of  **how functional code drives without statements to control the flow of code** .